This chart illustrates the organisational structure of UMC.

 The mission of UMC’s Research department is to explore the risks and benefits of medicines, advancing the science of pharmacovigilance.
 This group is responsible for UMC’s scientific development and signal detection, as well as our training and education in these areas.

-This business unit raises international awareness of pharmacovigilance and associated issues and promotes UMC, its activities and initiatives through dynamic multimedia strategies.
+This team raises international awareness of pharmacovigilance and associated issues and promotes UMC, its activities and initiatives through dynamic multimedia strategies.